AkashVasu2001/jojotwitterbot/README.md

 # jojotwitterbot
-A twitter bot that can reply to tweets
+A twitter bot that can reply to tweets when tweeted at with a keyword.